jordankupersmith/w251_final_project/cluster_setup_and_node_information.md

 scp /root/.ssh/id_rsa root@wiki4:/root/.ssh/id_rsa
 scp /root/.ssh/id_rsa.pub root@wiki4:/root/.ssh/id_rsa.pub

-Still on the master, accept all keys by SSHing to each box and typing "yes" and, once you're logged into the remote box, typing CTRL-d: for i in 0.0.0.0 wiki1 wiki2 wiki3 wiki4; do ssh $i; done
+Still on theÂ master, accept all keys by SSHing to each box and typing "yes" and, once you're logged into the remote box, typingÂ CTRL-d: for i in 0.0.0.0 wiki1 wiki2 wiki3 wiki4; do ssh $i; done

 ### Identify 1000GB Disks and mount to /data
 fdisk -l

-Assuming the disk is called /dev/xvdc mkdir /data mkfs.ext4 /dev/xvdc
+Assuming the disk is calledÂ /dev/xvdcÂ mkdir /data mkfs.ext4 /dev/xvdc

-Add this line to /etc/fstab (with the appropriate disk path):
+Add this line toÂ /etc/fstabÂ (with the appropriate disk path):

 /dev/xvdc /data                   ext4    defaults,noatime        0 0

 Mount your disk and set the appropriate perms